 See How Marriage and Divorce Rates in Your State Stack UpSource: U.S. Marriage and Divorce Rates Decline in Last 10 Years; United States Census Bureau

 1. Is it better to divorce or stay unhappily married?

-Divorce seems to be a legitimate option when there is no way to save the marriage.
+Divorce seems to be a legitimate option when there is no way to save an ending marriage.
 A toxic relationship can seriously injure your mental health.
 Parents may decide to stay in an unhappy relationship for the sake of their children.
-Though this cause may be defended in terms of financial liabilities, divorce is a better option than an unhappy marriage in the long run for partners as well as children.
+Though this cause may be defended in terms of financial liabilities, dissolving the union is a better option than an unhappy marriage in the long run for partners as well as children.

 2. Why am I so scared to ask for a divorce?

 The unforeseen future may be the cause of fear when deciding to ask for a divorce.
-For the financially dependent, a divorce may make them worried about their future.
-Parents are also concerned about the future of their children, their custody, the impact of the divorce, and the accompanying instability.
+For the financially dependent and those lacking financial planning, a divorce may make them worried about their future.
+Parents are also concerned about the future of their children, child custody, the impact of the divorce, and the accompanying instability.

 Divorce is a life-altering decision, so do not make it in haste.
 But when you have decided, then do not waiver from it.
 Hurting your spouse in this scenario is unavoidable.
 But there is also no way to ask your spouse for divorce without causing them some pain.
 So, try to be considerate of their feelings and speak to them calmly when sharing your decision.

 Infographic: How To Ask Your Spouse For A Divorce?

 You’ve tried everything to save your marriage and finally decided to end your marriage.
 But discussing divorce with a spouse is a complicated and sensitive matter, requiring extreme care and consideration.
 In this infographic, we’ve explored some approaches to initiating the conversation of divorce with the spouse.

 - If you want to convey to your partner that you need a divorce, you should plan what to say and choose the right time.